Aliksalot/RISCEmulatorC/README.md

 I made them so that:

 #### if 15 is high

-Processor goes into dump mode and dumps A reg into std out as a DIGIT 1f 14 is high as well it tries to dump it as a char from ASCII
+Processor goes into dump mode and dumps A reg into std out as a DIGIT

+If 14 is high as well it tries to dump it as a char from ASCII

 ## Here are all the Instructions we can use